KarolKucinski2001/KarolKucinski2001/README.md

 👋 Hello!
-I'm Karol, a passionate software developer currently in the fourth year of my master's program in Computer Science and Econometrics.
+I'm Karol, a passionate software developer currently in the last year of my master's program in Computer Science and Econometrics.
 I have a year of experience working in C#.

 💻 My expertise lies in C#, where I've tackled real-world challenges and crafted efficient solutions.
 I believe in writing clean, maintainable code that stands the test of time.